gege-xin/UCBgege/README.md

 	return 0;
 }
 ```
-At the start, `inputdata()` is called to load the existing user data.
-After performing several operations based on user inputs, `updata()` is called to store the updated data in `newdata.txt` file.
+`inputdata()` is first used to load the pre-existing user data. `updata()` is called to save the updated data in the `newdata.txt` file once a number of actions depending on user inputs have been completed.

 ## Operations:

-The operations a user can perform are:
+The operations of a user that can perform:
-- Creation of a new account
+- Creation the new account
-- Depositing money
-- Withdrawing money
+- Depositing money or Withdrawing money
-- Updating personal information
+- Updating own information
 - Checking and managing investments

-Here is an example of how a deposit is handled:
+An example of how a deposit handled:

 ```c++
 else//save